 - Key Stage 2: At the end of Year 6 (Violet Class) children sit timed exams (SATs) in Reading, Mathematics and GPS (Grammar Punctuation and Spelling – sometimes known as SPAG).
 They are also assessed by their teacher on their Writing.
 The current system of ‘scaled scores’ and ‘expected standard’ has replaced the previous level system.

-The school’s academic performance data (this is currently for 2015 to 16) can be found on the following pages and on the DfE site at https://www.compare-school-performance.service.gov.uk/school/119134
+The school’s academic performance data (this is for 2016 to 17) can be found on the following pages and on the DfE site at https://www.compare-school-performance.service.gov.uk/school/119134